-Prerequisite: At least 15 years of age and 8 courses passed the previous two semesters
+Prerequisite: At least 15 years of age and 8 courses passed

 The classroom develops basic attitudes and ideas about driving.
 It also includes basic information students need to become good, safe, defensive drivers.
 Credit is given for the classroom phase after completing a minimum of thirty hours of attendance and receiving a passing grade.

-DRIVER EDUCATION BEHIND-THE-WHEELILLINOIS STATE CODE:08152A000Credit:.25Length:6 - 9 weeksNot Calculated in GPAOpen to Grade(s):9 - 12Prerequisite:Completion of Driver Education Classroom
+DRIVER EDUCATION BEHIND-THE-WHEEL ILLINOIS STATE CODE: 08152A000

+Credit: .25 Length: 6-9 weeks